 Bent Karlby Ergo Pendant Lamp

-Materials: White and orange acrylic mushroom lampshade.
+Materials: Orange acrylic mushroom lampshade, white acrylic diffuser.
 Bakelite socket.

 Cord Length: 60 cm / 23.62’’

 Width: ∅ 25 cm / 9.84”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.